 Paediatric Active Enhanced Disease Surveillance

-PAEDS is a joint initiative of the australian paediatric surveillance unit and national centre for immunisation research and surveillance of vaccine preventable diseases.
+PAEDS PROJECT is a joint initiative of the Australian Paediatric Surveillance Unit (APSU) and National Centre for Immunisation Research and Surveillance of vaccine preventable diseases (NCIRS) initiated in 2007.

 Current Conditions under surveillance

 To view current conditions currently under PAEDS surveillance, visit the PAEDS Surveillance and Research page

 FOR MORE INFORMATION oN PAEDS PLEASE GO TO the paeds WEBSITE www.PAEDS.ORG.AU